 5.1.2.
-Swap
+CmpSwap

-The Swap Atomic Operation requires the Responder to read a 64-bit value at a 64-bit aligned ULP Buffer address in the Responder's memory, then to write the "Swap Data" fields into the same ULP Buffer address.
-The "Original Remote Data Value" is converted from the endian format of the target memory for return and returned to the Requester.
+The CmpSwap Atomic Operation requires the Responder to read a 64-bit value at a 64-bit aligned ULP Buffer address in the Responder's memory, to perform an AND logical operation using the 64 bit "Compare Mask" field in the Atomic Operation Request header, then to compare it with the result of a logical AND operation of the "Compare Mask" and the "Compare Data" fields in the header, and, if the two values are equal, to swap masked bits in the same ULP Buffer address with the masked Swap Data.
+If the two masked compare values are not equal, the contents of the Responder's memory are not changed.
+In either case, the original value read from the ULP Buffer

+Shah et al. Expires September 3, 2014 [Page 12] address is converted from the endian format of the target memory for return and returned to the Requester.
 The fields are in big-endian format on the wire.